inspiredsamat/inspiredsamat/README.md

 - 👋 Hi, I’m @inspiredsamat
 - 👀 I’m interested in books of fantasy genre
-- 🌱 I’m currently learning android development
+- 🌱 In a few days (kudai kalasa) I will work at a startup called Equrylys

 <b>You can buy me coffee <a href='https://buymeacoffee.com/inspiredsamat'>here</a></b>